katarina-vc/yarcs-leaky-repo/README.md

 # YARC's Leaky Repo
-(Credit to Dylan Katz (Plazmaz's) leaky-repo: https://github.com/Plazmaz/leaky-repo/tree/master)
+(Credit to Dylan Katz (Plazmaz's) open-source secret detection benchmark tool) See original open-source tool here: leaky-repo: https://github.com/Plazmaz/leaky-repo/tree/master

 # FAQ
 ## What is this?
-This in particular is being used for a demonstration of YARC's repo-sanitizing abilities.
+"yarcs-leaky-repo" in particular is being used for a demonstration of YARC's repo-sanitizing abilities.

 By the time you get here this repo may already be clean.